QuantEcon/lecture-source-py/source/rst/black_litterman.rst

-A special feature of the multivariate normal random variable :math:`Z` is that its density function depends only on the (Euclidiean) length of its realization :math:`z`.
+A special feature of the multivariate normal random variable :math:`Z` is that its density function depends only on the (Euclidiean) length of its realization :math:`z`

 Formally, let the
 :math:`k`-dimensional random vector be